 Orlando Poblete Iturrate became a Director on April 25, 2015.
+He is a member of the Audit Committee.
 He previously became an Alternate Director on April 22, 2014.
 Since 1991 Mr. Poblete has been a professor at the Universidad Los Andes.
 Between 1997 and 2004, he was Dean of the Law School and since 2014 he has been Chancellor of the university.
 He is also a partner at the law firm Orlando Poblete & Company.
 He is an arbitrator of the Centro de Arbitraje y Mediación de la Cámara de Comercio de Santiago.
+Between 2012 and 2014, he was Chairman of Clínica Universidad de los Andes and is currently Member of the Board of the University of the Andes, Chairman of Transa Securitisadora S.A. and Director of Servihabit S.A.
 He has also been a Professor of Law at the University of Chile.
 Mr. Poblete is a lawyer from the University of Chile and has masters from the same university.